 Click here for a list of UX tools.

 Explain how design is important to the content

 We have all heard the phrase Content is king, which was the title of an essay that Bill Gates wrote in the late 90s, which was issued on the website of a billion-dollar brand we call Microsoft today.
 He furthered his philosophy by saying content is where I expect much of the real money will be made on the Internet, just as it was in broadcasting.
 Now that is how a futurist thinks!

-Understanding and implementing design principles mentioned above are vital to the success of any product or service, and in turn, the business itself.
-One must remember to recognise a fundamental truth that they are designing the product or service for the users and not themselves.
+Understanding and implementing the design principles mentioned above are vital to the success of any product or service, and in turn, the business itself.
+One must remember to recognize the fundamental truth that they are designing the product or service for the users and not themselves.
 What may seem apparent to one might not be the same for others.

-UX Designers should aim to understand these principles and notice the impact on their designs.
-Creating an optimal user experience can be done even without thorough understanding, but that is a slippery slope and may take a lot of trial and error to create something that looks good.also read 9 best ux design principles
+UX Designers should aim to understand these principles and notice their impact on their designs.
+Creating an optimal user experience can be done even without thorough understanding, but that is a slippery slope and may take a lot of trial and error to create something that looks good. also read 9 best ux design principles.